 Advanced manufacturing technology is used in automated fabrication machinery (robotics) that require skilled technicians to design, program, service and repair.
-Mechatronics refers to the combination of
+Mechatronics refers to the combination of mechanics and electronics.

 Many electronic goods are manufactured using automated processes.
 Both the end product and the manufacturing equipment that creates them need trained technicians and engineers for development and maintenance.